Inside Russia’s propaganda bubble: Where a war isn’t a war

 The first presents Russian military operations as a necessary measure to subdue savage Ukrainian “Nazis” who are killing civilians indiscriminately for a country that only questionably exists.
 The second emphasizes how the United States and its European allies, through sanctions and other retributive measures, are trying to destroy Russia and must be counteracted with patriotic defiance and self-reliance.

-Dmitry Kiselyov, the Russian propagandist who anchors “News of the Week” on Rossiya-1, began his show Sunday by saying Kyiv would “be forced to answer for war crimes and genocide,” and warned of made-up “concentration camps and mass executions.”
+Dmitry Kiselyov, the Russian propagandist who anchors “News of the Week” on Rossiya-1, began his show Sunday by saying Kyiv would “be forced to answer for war crimes and genocide,” and he warned of made-up “concentration camps and mass executions.”

 He then quickly cut to a teaser of Fox News host Tucker Carlson lending credence to a false Russian state propaganda talking point claiming the United States operates secret biological weapons labs in Ukraine — one of the myriad casus belli that Russia has promoted in recent days.